 A new pop-up chef collaboration is shaking up the local pizza landscape with a sourdough crust and fresh simple ingredients that aim to take America’s favorite comfort food to a whole new level.

-Brute Pizza & Tasting Kitchen is the name of the pop-up concept which launched in July, offering a weekly selection of freshly baked pizzas for pick-up at Donut Monster, 5169 N. Elkhart Ave. in Whitefish Bay as well as at a number of local farmers markets.
+Brute Pizza & Tasting Kitchen is the name of the pop-up concept which launched in July, offering a weekly selection of freshly baked pizzas for pick-up at a variety of locations around the city.

 Behind the brand are two accomplished chefs: Jackie Woods of Donut Monster and Paris Dreibelbis, most recently of Bacchus.
 Both come to the table with years of fine dining experience, including shared time working at Ardent on Milwaukee’s East Side.
 And their backgrounds have a definite impact on how they approach their pizza.